 Transition: Based on the information acquired and developed in steps one and two, the individual moves forward with the decided upon treatment program.

 Typical Withdrawal Symptoms

 Detox causes several side effects, but most are not severe.
-As a matter of fact, less than half of the people with alcohol dependency experience withdrawal symptoms.
-The severity of the withdrawal, however, does depend on various factors such as, the substance abused and the length of drug usage.
+As a matter of fact, less than half of the people with alcohol dependence experience withdrawal symptoms.
+The severity of the withdrawal, however, does depend on various factors such as the substance abused and the length of drug usage.
 When the amount of alcohol or drugs in an addict’s system drops from the amount the tissues are accustomed to, the body may react through the following set of symptoms.